 But did you know spending time with you has changed your dog?
-Studying the evolutionary impact humans and canines have had on each other is now a bona fide science.
+Studying humans and canines’ evolutionary impact on each other is now a bona fide science.

-One of the most exciting aspects of this ongoing research is the science of dog facial expressions and particularly the science of puppy dog eyes.
-This research focuses on why dogs make certain facial expressions, what those expressions mean, and how dogs use facial expression to communicate with “their” people – that is, you!
+One of the most exciting aspects of this ongoing research is the science of dog facial expressions, particularly puppy dog eyes.
+This research focuses on why dogs make certain facial expressions, what those expressions mean, and how dogs use facial expressions to communicate with “their” people – that is, you!